McLarenAppliedTechnologies/mat.tap.query.api/docs/Metadata.md

 Sessions
 ========

 The ```/sessions``` endpoint gives access to a list of sessions available for a given connection.
-Since there may be multiple versions of sessions with the same session key, only the latest version of a session is returned.
-You can use ```/sessions/{sessionKey}/versions``` to explore different versions of the session (described below).<br />
+Since there may be multiple versions of sessions with the same session id, only the latest version of a session is returned.
+You can use ```/sessions/{sessionId}/versions``` to explore different versions of the session (described below).<br />

 ### Query all available sessions